 Sam Kirkham supervises 1 postgraduate research students.
 Some of the students have produced research profiles, these are listed below:

-I joined Lancaster as Lecturer in 2012.
+I joined Lancaster as Lecturer in Sociophonetics in 2012.
 I'm a member of Lancaster University Phonetics Lab and the Language Variation and Change Research Group.
 I'm also a member of the NCUB's 50 Under 30 Network.
 Visit my personal website for further information and downloads.

 In 2013/14 I am teaching on the following courses: